the-lean-crate/criner/criner/README.md

 * [ ] More reporting - right now the context gathering to see how much time is spent where is neglected.

 ## Possible Improvements
-* [ ] Even though it wasn't observed yet, I believe 'push' can hang forever while sending bytes, similar to how fetch can hang forever while receiving bytes.
-      This can be handled by implementing a timeout from within the git thread.
 * [ ] Suggest 'top-level' globs like `/README.md` if we know the matched file is on the top-level.
 Otherwise the pattern `README.md` will actually match `*/README.md`.
 * [ ] Count negation patterns in includes and excludes.
 The latter don't seem to be working, and if nobody is using them, Cargo can either make it work or reject them properly.
 Maybe.
 Maybe first create an issue for that and see what they think.